DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ### Nano Adblocker and uBlock Origin only:
 #### Hiding
 * `!#include`: Embeds another filterlist that is hosted on the same domain (with numerous restrictions).
 * `##+js` (prev. `##script:inject`): Invokes a script that is embedded in those extensions, and usually using the script to modify a value on the site.
 Possible options are listed in [this file](https://github.com/gorhill/uBlock/blob/master/assets/resources/scriptlets.js) (The top strings of each paragraph).
+Nano has a select few additional scripts.
 * `:xpath`: An entry written with the very advanced Xpath syntax.
 * `##^`: Blocks resources before they've even been loaded, based on their values in *View source* instead of their F12 ones.
 * `:nth-ancestor`: Looks for elements that are a certain amount of indentations (i.e. filetree floors) above the criteria in the F12 filetree.